multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 ## Day 3: Crossed Wires

 The nice thing about this challenge is the understanding that came with using the right collection type in Swift.
-For this Sets were the best solution to be quick and efficient
+For this Sets were the best solution to be quick and efficient.
+At day 3 I started to refactor code and use a separate swift file for functions and structs in the Sources folder.

+## Day 4: Secure Container

+Cryptography!
+Create a sequence of numbers and check how many meet the selected criteria.
+Good fun, I thought it would be easier then I had an "aha" moment.
+My solution was wrong.
+I had to think harder, and this is part of the fun :)
+I printed the sequences to debug and could see that this slowed down the code quite a bit but nothing too bad yet.
+The worse was yet to come!

+## Day 5 - Sunny with a Chance of Asteroids

 ## Day 10